lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - export classes
   - they show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
+- = and != on references to class types, this needs to go through JS

 FEATURES
 - supports most primitive wasm operations